Image of Dr. Dr. Philipp-Alexander Hirsch

 In his research, Philipp-Alexander Hirsch is particularly interested in the foundations of criminal law.
 One focus is criminal-law theory, understood as an analysis of criminal law and its doctrine that centers on the underlying normative structures and principles in order to assess their coherence, justifiability , and persuasiveness.
 In addition, his research is concerned with doctrinal and methodological questions as well as the intellectual history and philosophical aspects of criminal law.
 Current topics of his research are:

-• The status of the victim in substantive criminal law and criminal proceedings
+• The role of the victim in substantive criminal law and criminal proceedings

 • Theory of rights